industrial-edge/performance-insight-getting-started/README.md

 ### Overview

 This document describes how to get the data from a PLC into the Performance Insight app.
-The data flow goes from the S7 connector app, going through the databus app and being stored as time-series with the data service app.
-The Performance Insight app is extremely dependent on a properly configured data service app.
+The data flow goes from the OPC UA Connector app, going through the databus app and being stored as time-series with the IIH Essentials app.
+The Performance Insight app is extremely dependent on a properly configured IIH Essentials app.

 <p align="center"><kbd><img src="docs/graphics/performanceinsight.PNG" /></kbd></p>